-NanoRacks is an established aerospace company focusing on providing commercial access to space, currently on the International Space Station (ISS) and Blue Origin’s New Shepard space vehicle.
-The company, which was once tagged as the “UPS of Space”, has sent over 600 payloads to the ISS, including the deployment of 188 satellites from over 20 countries into Low Earth Orbit.
+NanoRacks is an established aerospace company focusing on providing commercial access to space, currently on the International Space Station (ISS), Blue Origin’s New Shepard space vehicle, and Kuang Chi Sciences Traveler Program.
+The company, which was once tagged as the “UPS of Space”, has sent over 600 payloads to the ISS, including the deployment of over 200 satellites from over 20 countries into Low Earth Orbit.
 Since 2009, NanoRacks has created and expanded new in-space markets and has been the world leader for ushering in a new era of in-space services.

 NanoRacks is looking for a Mission Manager who will be focused on the Company’s growing internal payload pipeline and customer base.
 This includes the technical customer interface for microgravity research utilizing platforms such as NanoLab research modules, MixStix, Microplates, and more!

 As Mission Manager, you’ll be overseeing the payload from contract signing until it is in space and installed on one of our hosted payload platforms inside of the International Space Station.
 The main responsibilities will include, but are not limited to:

 - Serving as the main interface between the customer and NASA, or customer and Blue Origin.
 You will be the primary NanoRacks point of contact for your customer.

 - Relaying all necessary requirements levied by the ISS program, launch vehicle provider, and other parties, ensuring the customer has met all of these.